 What would be a great idea is to avoid common words, like www, website, dashboard.

 It’s important to break the habit of entering the description of our activities as a keyword.
 For example creating a website, writing a document, modifying database, working on graphics.
 Those information is not useful for TimeCamp.
 For examples mentioned above, it would be a much better idea to use the address of website we’re working on, the name of a document we’re editing, name of the database, the name of the application used to work on graphics.

 The automatic detection mechanism looks for keywords in window titles.
 If TimeCamp will find two keywords (which are added to separate tasks) in the same window title, it will choose the longer keyword (or the sum of characters in multiple detected keywords) and select the task based on that.

-For each project you can assign a Keywords (e.g. id, date, name).
-Sometimes, however, it is not enough to properly configure the task/project switching with standard keyword.
+For each project, you can assign a Keywords (e.g. id, date, name).
+Sometimes, however, it is not enough to properly configure the task/project switching with the standard keyword.

 For this purpose, were introduced Advanced Keywords or Metatags.